 So take a look around.
 If you want to see my latest time-lapse video, go to “My Paper Mache Videos“.
 I do sell my work once in a while.
 So I have an “Art for Sale” page as well.
 I have a “Site Map” for spiders who are lost.
 What else?
 Oh yes, I have a “Blog” page that leads to my blog.
 My blog is called, Gourmet Paper Mache Blog.
 That’s where you can see what I’m working on at the moment.
 I also detail the making of many of my older projects.
 I offer commentary about paper mache, and anything else that pops into my mind.
 Finally, because I get asked the same questions over and over and over I decided to add a “FAQ” page.
 Thank you for stopping by!

 Oh…while you are here….

 I participate in the “Top 100 craft site” report.
-If you like this site (I think I’m the only paper mache site on the list), please cast your vote for me by clicking the link below.
-It will open a window for you to view the list.
-Look at the list, or stay at my site and browse.
-Either way, thanks for visiting!
+If you like my site please cast your vote for me by clicking the link below.
+(Since I’m the only paper mache site on the list, I think that casting a vote for my site is really casting a vote for paper mache as an art form).
+It will open a window for you to view the top craft sites.
+Check some of them out or stay here and browse.
+Either way, thank you for visiting!
 And thanks for your support of my rather eccentric art style.